i-MSCP/plugins/incubator/SpamAssassin/README.md

     </tr>
 </table>

-The $GLOBAL values will be used as long as the user has no specific entries in the table.
-If you want to change some
-$GLOBAL options, please do that directly in the database.
+The `$GLOBAL` values will be used as long as the user has not specific entries in the table.
+If you want to change some `$GLOBAL` options, please do that directly in the database.

 #### Per-Domain SpamAssassin preferences

-You could also specify domain specific entries, which will be used as default only for that domain, until the user has no individual entry in the userpref table.
-Here are some examples for the domain **example.com**:
+You can also specify domain specific entries, which will be used as default only for the specified domain, until the user has no individual entry in the userpref table.
+Here are some examples for the domain `example.com`:

 <table>
     <tr>